 In fact, three CMEs are making their way toward our planet right now, and are due to arrive "about mid to late day" today, Feb.
 17, the National Oceanic and Atmospheric Association (NOAA) reported.

 When these particles do arrive, they interact with the Earth's magnetic field to cause chaos in electronics, power and communications.
 NOAA issues alerts to any industries that could be affected.

 "These alerts are sent out to electrical power grid companies, airlines, GPS, military, ocean shipping routes, just to name a few industries that may be affected by the impacts of a solar flare and associated coronal mass ejection (CME) like the one we just had," Chamberlin told SPACE.com.

-CMEs don't just cause damage — they can spark special shows of the northern lights
+CMEs don't just cause damage — they can spark special shows of the northern lights, or aurora borealis.

 "Further northern lights (aurora) displays are possible sometime over the next two nights if skies are clear and the activity peaks in your local nighttime," according to a report from the British Geological Survey.

 Monday's class X flare was the most powerful solar eruption in four years.
 It came on the heels of a few less powerful flares in the days before.

 Scientists expected this kind of event to start happening now, as the sun is ramping up activity as part of its normal 11-year cycle.
 Solar maximum is predicted for around 2013.

 This article was reprinted with permission from SPACE.com.